VamsiUdaykumar/agnews-lora-fine-tuning/README.md

-# AGNews LoRA Classifier - DL Spring 2025 Project 2
+# AGNews LoRA Finetuning - DL Spring 2025 Project 2

 ## **Overview**
 This project implements a **parameter-efficient fine-tuning strategy** using **Low-Rank Adaptation (LoRA)** on top of a **RoBERTa-base transformer** for **text classification** on the **AGNews dataset**.